alexmanrique/blog/_posts/2026-02-19-migrating-to-java17-and-spring-boot-335-using-claude-code-and-cursor.md

 Photo by <a href="https://unsplash.com/@lucabravo?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Luca Bravo</a> on <a href="https://unsplash.com/s/photos/code-programming?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
 {: refdef}

 I recently completed the migration of my [Spring Boot example repository](https://github.com/alexmanrique/spring-boot-application-example) from Java 8 and Spring Boot 1.4.3 to Java 17 and Spring Boot 3.3.5.
+This repository is a popular example project on GitHub with **36 stars** and **89 forks**, serving as a reference implementation for developers learning Spring Boot best practices.
 This was a significant migration that involved updating multiple components of the technology stack.
-In this post, I'll share my experience, the challenges encountered, and how AI tools like Claude Code and Cursor facilitated the process.
+In this post, I'll share my experience, the challenges encountered, and how AI tools like Claude Code (using Claude Pro) and Cursor facilitated the process.

 ## Why migrate?